 Ivy caps got their start in Great Britain in the 14th century and then became popular in North America during the 19th century.
 Ivy caps were worn by men of all classes and were particularly popular in Northern England.
 The ivy cap made the journey across the Atlantic to America in the late 19th century.
 In North America, the cap was often worn as part of a school uniform and remained popular among men of all ranks until the 1930s.

 While similar in style to ivy caps, newsboy caps don’t have nearly as lengthy a history.
 They first emerged in Europe and North America in the late 19th century and were particularly popular among young boys at first.
-In fact, they were worn by many of the young men known as newsies, hence their name.
+In fact, they were worn by many of the young men known as newsies, hence their name–and hence the name newsie hat.
 Between 1910 and 1920, newsboy caps became popular with men of all ages and classes.
 They were widely worn by both industrial tradesmen and by gentlemen of the upper classes who sported them during leisure activities.

 Choosing the Right Cap: It’s All About Style